Crunchy outside, juicy inside – exactly what you want your baked chicken to be. And these Quinoa Walnut Chicken Cutlets deliver!

-I never really noticed just how many baked chicken recipes have cheese until I gave it up.
-It feels like 99 percent.
+When I gave up dairy, it seemed that 99.9% of the baked chicken recipes that I came across included cheese.
 Would I want a casserole smothered in cheese?
-Yes.
+Oh yes.
 Does my body?
 No. Alright body, I’m with you.

 OK, so on with an alternative.
 This chicken is covered with a wonderfully crunchy crust of toasted quinoa and walnuts.
 The nutty, crunchy texture is truly fantastic and versatile.

 I usually double the recipe (it’s all about optimizing your time in the kitchen) and leave half in the freezer (or refrigerator) for an easy dinner later in the week.
 I pair the chicken with a side of sweet potato and broccoli, brussel sprouts and butternut squash, or white rice and spinach.

 - Quinoa – Make sure and rinse your quinoa very well before cooking it.
 If you have time on your side for this recipe, soaking the grains for 8+ hours will help improve digestibility and nutrient absorption.
 If not, that’s OK.
 To boost the nutritional value even more of this meal, cook your quinoa in homemade bone broth or add in grass-fed collagen (not gelatin).

 - Rice Flour – I prefer this product from One Degree Organics.

 - Walnuts – Purchasing nuts in bulk generally saves quite a bit on cost.
 Buying pieces, rather than whole nuts, saves even more.
 Always store your nuts in the refrigerator once you get home to keep their oils from going rancid.

 - 2 chicken breasts sliced into cutlets

 - 1/2 cup rice flour can substitute with another fine gluten-free flour

 - 1 cup walnuts finely chopped